19hours/sg-statutes/Acts/Distress Act.md

 [26/95]

-### Inventory and estimate of property seized, and notice to tenant of the seizure
+### Inventory and estimate of property seized, and notice to tenant of seizure

 9\.—(1) After seizing any property under a writ of distress, the sheriff shall make an inventory and an approximate valuation thereof, and shall give to the tenant a notice of the seizure in the prescribed form, with a copy of the inventory and valuation attached, informing him of the amount due under the writ and that the property seized will be sold at a time and place to be named therein (not being less than 6 days from the date thereof), unless he pays the amount due within 5 days from the date thereof, or obtains an order restraining such sale.